 Just about anything can be fried, including okra, green tomatoes, chicken, seafood and Vidalia onions.
-Those sweet onions grow in Vidalia, Georgia and nowhere else by law.
+Since 1986, those sweet onions grow in Vidalia and 20 Georgia counties, and nowhere else by Geogia law.

 Peaches are to Georgia like sunshine is summer.
 Take a bite out a ripe one and let the juice run down your chin.
 Or, enjoy all the wonderful peach pastries or canned peaches Georgia has to offer.
 From pies to jellies, there are so many ways to bring the flavor of Georgia home with you.

 Real BBQ finds a home in the South and in Georgia, you better show up early or you won’t get served.
 When its done right, there’s bound to be a limited supply, so it sells out early, too!